galbrame/galbrame.github.io/index.md

 _________________
 ## ACHIEVEMENTS
 **University of Manitoba Gold Medal** (2009)
-* _Highest academic standing in Faculty of Agricultural and Food Sciences_
+* _Highest academic standing in graduating class of Faculty of Agricultural and Food Sciences_